pocketwan/report-generator/README.md

 # PDF Report Generator

 This Java program demonstrates how to generate a report in PDF format using **JasperReports 7.0.1**.
-It features a simple user interface where users can load and fill a precompiled Jasper report document and export the result to a PDF file.
+It features a simple user interface where an administrative user can load and fill a precompiled Jasper report document and export the result to a PDF file.

 ---